abrow52/Programming-Assignment-2/README.md

 # Programming-Assignment-2: Banker Algorithm

 # Overview
 My name is Alicia Brown.
 For assignment 2 for Operating Systems, we had to add the values from a table into an input file and use the banker algorithm to avoid deadlock and find the safe sequence.
-This program utilizes

 contents: banker.cpp, input.txt

 # How it Works
 The program checks the safe state of the system and if its in a safe state then it continues on to find the safe sequence.

 Banker.cpp
 - contains the banker algorithm

 Input.txt
 - contains the number of processes, the values of the maximums, the values of the allocations, and the available values.